knpuniversity/symfony2-rest/knpu/episode2/put-validation-and-csrf.md

 Back to green!
 If you're using your form types for HTML pages *and* on your API, you won't want to set `csrf_protection` to false inside the class - that'll remove it everywhere.
 Instead, you can pass `csrf_protection` in as an option in the third argument to `createForm()` in your controller.
-Of you can do something fancier like a [Form Type Extension](http://symfony.com/doc/current/cookbook/form/create_form_type_extension.html) and control this option on a global basis.
+Or you can do something fancier like a [Form Type Extension](http://symfony.com/doc/current/cookbook/form/create_form_type_extension.html) and control this option on a global basis.

-FOSRestBundle does something similar to this.
+FOSRestBundle has an interesting version of this.
 In the [View Layer](http://symfony.com/doc/current/bundles/FOSRestBundle/2-the-view-layer.html#csrf-validation) part of their docs, they show a configuration option that disables CSRF protection based on a role the user has.
 The idea is that only users that are authenticated via the sessionless-API would have the role you put here.
-Cool idea.
+That's a cool idea.